 Femme Fatales is a poetic trio for three women that blends narrative and contemporary dance to bring to light the impact of gender socialization.
-The work takes a thought provoking look at our history of gender defined roles and behaviours to illuminate the impact on us today.
+The work takes a thought-provoking look at our history of gender-defined roles and behaviors to illuminate the impact on us today.
 Blending pleasure and sorrow, this work dives into the heart of what makes us who we are.
 We asked Meredith a few questions about her first full-length work, Femme Fatales.

 Femme Fatales is an exploration of gender and the impact of gender socialization.
 What was the initial inspiration behind this theme and for the piece in its entirety?

 Meredith Kalaman: I pictured this piece as a trio of women, dressed as 1950’s women, and the exploration of themes around Macbeth.
 So the original coin phrase for the piece was: Wicked meets Macbeth in a contemporary dance-off.
 It was an elevator pitch for the idea.
 The more I thought about the piece and started working with Kate and Teghan (the original third dancer), we started to look at all of these qualities of women being overtaken by some force beyond their physicality.
 I started to realize that this brought up a lot of conversations for me around how I’ve been told I should behave and how I’ve been told I shouldn’t behave.
 I struggled with this conversation: Oh, I’m a girl, I have these female body parts.
 How am I supposed to behave and what’s expected of me, and what’s the consequence when I go outside of those expectations?
 So really, that was the beginning of Femme Fatales.

 How did you initially approach developing this performance and how was the development process different from your other bodies of work?